U.S. Indicts Four Chinese Container Firms for Alleged Pandemic Price-Fixing

 Key Facts

-- The Justice Department announced indictments against four Chinese shipping container manufacturers.
+- The U.S. Department of Justice announced indictments against four Chinese shipping container manufacturers.

-- Seven executives from these companies were also indicted.
+- Seven executives from these companies were also indicted for alleged involvement in a global conspiracy.

-- The companies are accused of cutting production to fix prices during the COVID-19 pandemic.
+- The indictments allege the firms colluded to cut container production and fix prices during the COVID-19 pandemic.

-- The alleged conspiracy affected billions of dollars of global commerce.
+- The alleged conspiracy is said to have impacted billions of dollars of global commerce.

 What Happened

-U.S. authorities indicted four major Chinese container manufacturers and seven executives for allegedly conspiring to fix prices by reducing production during the COVID-19 pandemic.
+U.S. authorities indicted four major Chinese shipping container manufacturers and seven of their executives, alleging they conspired to reduce output and fix prices during the COVID-19 pandemic.

 Why It Matters